fuzzybritches0/solarfidget/README.md

 ### 2.4.6 Charging station

-**Don't forget** to route the cable through the bottom part of the charger station first, before you continue.
+**Don't forget** to route the cable through the bottom part of the charging station first, before you continue.
 Clean the inside of the towers if needed.

 Use the **0.3x4x5 mm compressing springs**, the **M3 locknuts** and the **M3x10mm bolts** to finish up the charger.
 Have the bolts look out of the charger around **one mm**, enough so that the fidget gets good contact when pushed down by the magnets.
 Get it right now.
-Later on it will be very difficult to alter it.
+Later on, it will be very difficult to change.

 ![charging port](./assets/images/charging_port.jpg)\
 *Pic.
 9: Here you see the bolts looking out a little.*